xdslproject/xdsl/README.md

 ## Using xDSL

+To use xDSL we recommend following the [xDSL Developer Setup](#xdsl-developer-setup) to clone the repository including the notebooks.
 The following tutorials will present xDSL basic concepts, how to use its irdl dialect to define new dialects in a user-friendly way, and how to work with both xDSL and MLIR.